Dynamic phase diagram of plastically deformed amorphous solids at finite temperature: Competition of timescales

 where $p_0 = A x_p^\theta$.
 Then, equating the loading time and the ST plastic time, we have:

 which yields the purple line, dividing region 1 and 5.
-For large $L$, this simply becomes
+For large $L$, the onset of the plateau scales as $x_p\sim \tau \dot{x}$, and we have

-We have found phase lines (eqs.~\ref{eq:thermal_overlap_threshold},\ref{eq:mechanical_overlap_threshold}) for avalanche overlap on both sides of the thermal activation phase line $\dot{x}\tau \sim T^{1/\alpha}$.
-These phase lines should be continuous across the thermal activation phase line, which implies a system size dependent temperature $T_{overlap}$:
+We have found phase lines (eqs.~\ref{eq:thermal_overlap_threshold},\ref{eq:mechanical_overlap_threshold}) for avalanche overlap on both sides of the thermal activation phase line $\xdotc$.
+These phase lines should be continuous across the thermal activation phase line, meeting at a system size dependent temperature $T_{\text{overlap}}$:

 which we indicate with the purple star in the phase diagram.
-We note that $T_{overlap}$ has the same finite-size scaling as the temperature scale for which temperature truncates avalanche sizes (eq.~\ref{eq:temperature_cutoff_scaling}).
+Crucially, $T_{\text{overlap}}(L) \sim T_c(L) \sim L^{-d\alpha/(1+\theta)}$, so that the expansion taken in equation~\ref{eq:twait_first_order_small_L} is always valid.
 Transitions across these lines are explored in section \ref{sec:av_overlap}.